Locally Consistent Parsing for Text Indexing in Small Space: Missing Details for the Improved Deterministic LCE Data Structure

 As in Section~\ref{sec:better_deterministic}, the algorithm creates the $\SST$ of the set $Q$ in the construction phase.
-If all the block induced by $P$ are of length at most $\tau\sqrt{\log^*n}$ then with analysis which is similar to the proof of Lemma~\ref{lem:better_deterministic_non_periodic}, one can prove that the simple algorithm that compare characters until it finds a mismatch or corresponding positions will work and the query time will be $\O(\tau\sqrt{\log^*n})$.
-However, as in the simple $\LCE$ data structure, we might have very long blocks, even due to $P$, and therefore we cannot hope to reach a corresponding positions in $\O(\tau\sqrt{\log^*n})$ time.
+If all the blocks induced by $P$ are of length at most $\tau\sqrt{\log^*n}$ then with analysis which is similar to the proof of Lemma~\ref{lem:better_deterministic_non_periodic}, one can prove that the simple algorithm that compares characters until the algorithm finds a mismatch or corresponding positions will work and the query time will be $\O(\tau\sqrt{\log^*n})$.
+However, as in the simple $\LCE$ data structure, we might have very long blocks, even due to $P$, and therefore we cannot hope to reach a pair of corresponding positions in $\O(\tau\sqrt{\log^*n})$ time.
 Therefore, for such cases we use similar techniques to the periodic case in the basic $\LCE$ data structure.
 Let $c'>1$ be a constant such that $P$ is a $(\tau',c'\tau'\log^*n)$-partitioning set (of size $\O(\frac n{\tau'})$), in the terms of Section~\ref{sec:LCE_construction} we have $\delta=c'\tau'\log^*n= c'\tau\sqrt{\log^*n}$.

-\begin{lemma} If $q_i<q_i+1$ are two consecutive positions in $Q$, such that $q_{i+1}-q_i>2\delta$ then it must be that $S[q_i+\delta..q_{i+1}-1]$ is a periodic string with period length of at most $\tau'=\frac \tau{\sqrt{\log^*n}}$. \end{lemma} \begin{proof} Assume by contradiction that $S[q_i+\delta..q_{i+1}-1]$ is not a periodic substring.
+\begin{lemma} If $q_i<q_{i+1}$ are two consecutive positions in $Q$, such that $q_{i+1}-q_i>2\delta$ then it must be that $S[q_i+\delta..q_{i+1}-1]$ is a periodic string with period length of at most $\tau'=\frac \tau{\sqrt{\log^*n}}$. \end{lemma} \begin{proof} Assume by contradiction that $S[q_i+\delta..q_{i+1}-1]$ is not a periodic substring.
 Hence, it must be that in the partitioning of $S$ induced by $P$, there exists at least one position in the range $q_i+\delta<p<q_{i+1}$.
 We consider the number of tokens given for blocks beginning from the block following $q_i$ until the block of $p$.
 Let us denote the set of blocks in this range as $\hat P$, then the total number of tokens given for these blocks is at least

 Since in every sequence of $\sqrt{\log^*n}$ tokens the algorithm inserts at least one position from $P$ to $Q$, it must be that there exists some position $q\in Q$ such that $q_i<q\le p<q_{i+1}$, which contradicts the fact that $q_i$ and $q_{i+1}$ are consecutive positions in $Q$.
 Hence, it must be that $S[q_i+\delta..q_{i+1}-1]$ is a periodic block with period length of at most $\tau'=\frac \tau{\sqrt{\log^*n}}$. \end{proof}